SoGVRShaderFunction¶

 ---|---|---|

-Add After | ADD_AFTER | adds the custom function after the selected pipeline (sub)step |
+Add After | ADD_AFTER | Adds the custom function after the selected pipeline (sub)step. |

-Add Before | ADD_BEFORE | adds the custom function before the selected pipeline (sub)step |
+Add Before | ADD_BEFORE | Adds the custom function before the selected pipeline (sub)step. |

-Replace | REPLACE | the custom function replaces the selected pipeline (sub)step |
+Replace | REPLACE | The custom function replaces the selected pipeline (sub)step. |

-Remove | REMOVE | the selected pipeline (sub)step will be removed from the shader pipeline |
+Remove | REMOVE | The selected pipeline (sub)step is removed from the shader pipeline. |

-Add Before Inorder | ADD_BEFORE_INORDER | Like ADD_BEFORE, but keeps order of functions |
+Add Before Inorder | ADD_BEFORE_INORDER | Like ADD_BEFORE but keeps the order of functions. |

 Program¶